Watch Taking a Sledgehammer to Bottlenecks 🎥 as Ruth & Steph show how AI actually fixes margins.

 How can AI bias be removed?

 Key to developing ethical, unbiased AI is collaboration.
-A bias management strategy should be built into the development process at every step to attempt to catch bias before it is introduced.
-Following the ethics guidelines for trustworthy AI, algorithms should be lawful, ethical, and robust.
+A bias management - link no longer works strategy should be built into the development process at every step to attempt to catch bias before it is introduced.
+Following the ethics guidelines for trustworthy AI - link no longer works, algorithms should be lawful, ethical, and robust.
 Key to all of these is that AI should be auditable for bias, so that the bias can either be removed or compensated for by targeted training and human intervention.

-Ultimately, it is easier to find and remove bias in an algorithm, than it is to do so in a human.
-However, a diverse team is more likely to understand and identify areas of bias in an algorithm, and an organisation that values fairness and equality will be less likely to produce biased training data.
+Ultimately, it is easier to find and remove bias - link no longer works in an algorithm, than it is to do so in a human.
+However, a diverse team - link no longer works is more likely to understand and identify areas of bias in an algorithm, and an organisation that values fairness and equality will be less likely to produce biased training data.
 For business leaders hoping to deploy unbiased AI, addressing existing areas of bias within the business is a good place to start.

 With AI we can remove bias from our decisions, but only if we actively remove our own biases from AI.